 Can a Maine 529 Plan lose money?

-Yes, a 529 plan is an investment plan with different types of investment options.
-The investment options offer different levels of market risk.
+Yes, a 529 plan is an investment with different types of investment options.
+Each option offers different levels of market risk.

 Speak with a qualified financial advisor about your financial goals and different investment portfolio options.